 Learn something new every day More Info... by email

 Synchronized swimming, also known as pattern swimming or water ballet, is an Olympic sport that mixes swimming with ballet and gymnastics, and includes diving, stunts, lifts, and endurance movements.
-Synchronized swimming started as an organized sport at the beginning of the 20th century, when Margaret Sellers, a Canadian water polo player, developed the art of 'ornamental swimming'.
+It started as an organized sport at the beginning of the 20th century, when Margaret Sellers, a Canadian water polo player, developed the art of 'ornamental swimming'.
 The term synchronized swimming was coined later on by former gymnast Katherine Curtis to refer to her group of swimmers, later renamed The Modern Mermaids.
-In the 1940s and '50s, Esther Williams became a Hollywood sensation by performing synchronized swimming routines in a series of films.
+In the 1940s and '50s, Esther Williams became a Hollywood sensation by performing routines in a series of films.

 Women's synchronized swimming didn't become an Olympic sport until 1984, when both duets and teams of four to eight swimmers were allowed to compete.
 The sport is now ruled by the Federation Internationale de Natation Amateur or FINA.
 The US team holds world records for receiving a perfect score of ten 10s and for winning the most medals.
-Synchronized swimming has been the most successful American Olympic sport since its inception, as the US team has won gold or silver medals in each event.

 Requirements of synchronized swimming include wearing a noseclip and a hair bun, which is kept in place with unflavored Knox gelatin.
 Competition suits and costumes are usually handmade to fit a special theme or music score.
 While these items don't count directly towards the score, they do affect the overall artistic impression of the performance.